Esri/solutions-geoprocessing-toolbox/README.md

 ## A Tale of Two Toolboxes

-The solutions-geoprocessing-toolbox repo is now supporting toolboxes for both ArcMap/ArcCatalog/ArcGlobe/ArcScene (collectively called ArcGIS for Desktop) and also ArcGIS Pro.
-Toolboxes that are modified in ArcGIS Pro are not backwards compatible with other ArcGIS Desktop applications (ArcMap), so most toolboxes are duplicated for one or the other.
+The solutions-geoprocessing-toolbox repo supports toolboxes for both ArcMap/ArcCatalog/ArcGlobe/ArcScene (collectively called ArcGIS for Desktop) and also ArcGIS Pro.
+Toolboxes that are modified in ArcGIS Pro are not backwards compatible (see **Compatibility** note below) with other ArcGIS Desktop applications (ArcMap), so most toolboxes are duplicated for one or the other.
 The naming of these toolboxes is as follows:

 * Toolboxes that are for ArcGIS Desktop 10.4 will include *_10.4* after the toolbox name.
 For example: **Visibility and Range Tools_10.4.tbx**
 * Toolboxes with a 'unversioned' name are for ArcGIS Pro 1.1.
 For example: **Visibility and Range Tools.tbx**